chanshiyucx/blog/journal/004-interview-simulation.md

 This experience taught me that clear documentation is a great tool for communication.

+> Tell me about a time you had to make a technical decision that the team disagreed with.

+I focus on clear reasoning rather than opinions.
+I listen to the team's concerns, create small code demo when possible.
+Most importantly, I stay open to being wrong - sometimes team resistance reveals real issues I hadn't considered.
+The goal is finding the best solution that the team can successfully implement.

 ### Job Scope / Documentation

 > Can you describe a time when you had to take initiative on a project or problem that wasn't clearly defined in your job scope?